These Vegan Crab Cakes are crispy on the outside, yet moist & flaky on the inside. They can be enjoyed as an appetizer

 I did use some oil to pan-fry them which doesn’t make them über healthy.
 However, I use minimal oil and only use a high smoke point variety…like coconut, avocado, grape seed, safflower and sunflower oil.
 The oil won’t turn rancid under the heating process.

-These delicious Vegan Crab Cakes are crunchy on the outside, yet moist & flaky on the inside
+These delicious Vegan Crab Cakes are crispy on the outside, yet moist & flaky on the inside

 They can be enjoyed as an appetizer, side or a main dish.
 I’ve even enjoyed them as a breakfast side, in a sandwich, and with a big salad too.

 Let’s not forget about the beer!
 They go great with a tall glass of cold pale ale (vegan, of course).